 New York, July 22, 2010—Cuban journalist Alfredo Pulido López was released from jail and landed today in Madrid, bringing to 10 the number of imprisoned reporters freed and sent to Spain as part of an agreement between the Catholic Church and the Cuban government.

 “I am extremely happy to regain my freedom, but I also feel sad for leaving my country,” Pulido López, left, told CPJ in a telephone interview.
-“I am committed to work on behalf of a transition to a more open society in
+“I am committed to work on behalf of a transition to a more open society in Cuba.
+After seven years in prison, I sadly find that my country is still deprived of many fundamental rights.”

 The church announced this month that the Cuban government had agreed to free a total of 52 dissidents arrested in the March 2003 government crackdown on political dissent and independent journalism known as the Black Spring.
 Ten journalists arrested during the 2003 crackdown remain in prison, as does one other who was jailed later, according to CPJ research.